Annika-a/D3_model_editing/README.md

-# How to use Jupyter notebook
+# How to use rome_edit Jupyter notebook
 The notebook: rome_edit.ipynb is for project where GPT-Neo-125M model is edited with data from CounterFacts dataset and then evaluated.

+Project logic diagram for orders of running sections is in image: project_logic.png

 ## 0. Install Dependencies
 For installing missing dependencies